Skip to Main Content

 Motorcycles

 Street-legal, licensed motorcycles may be registered as the one vehicle per resident.
-A small parking area has been created for motorcycle use, and it is recommended that owners use that area for parking.
 Motorcycle use on premises is limited to personal transportation purposes only.
-Excessive noise from repeated revving of the engine is discouraged as it disturbs other residents.
+Excessive noise from repeated revving of the engine is not permitted as it disturbs other residents.
 Use of the parking lot and driveways for trick riding, that may be considered recreational use of the motorcycle, is prohibited.

 Parking Lot and Driveway Guidelines

-Student-owned vehicles may not park up on sidewalks, on the walkways between apartment buildings, or on the access road to the rear of Banfield Hall or John Pugh Hall unless they have gained approval from a Residence Life staff member to move heavy belongings in or out.
-Residents may not drive on sidewalks and walkways simply to unload groceries or other such items; the gates will remain open for residents to move in and out of their apartments at the start and end of each semester.
+Student-owned vehicles may not park up on sidewalks, on the walkways between apartment buildings, or on the access road to the rear of Banfield Hall or John Pugh Hall unless they have gained approval from Housing.

 All residents, staff and guests are expected to abide by posted speed limit signs.
-The parking lot area experiences high pedestrian traffic, so it is very important to proceed slowly through the parking lot area.
-Also, the flow of traffic in the parking lot veers to the right upon entrance and moves counter-clockwise through the lot.
+The parking lot area experiences high pedestrian traffic, so it is important to proceed slowly through the parking lot area.
 Failure to follow the directional flow of the parking lot is considered a moving violation.

 Inoperable Vehicles

 Student Housing reserves the right to request that residents demonstrate their vehicles are operational by having them start their vehicle and drive it, without mechanical assistance, to be relocated to a different parking spot.
 Vehicles have to be operational to be registered and parked in the Housing lot.
-If a vehicle is determined to not be in operational condition, the registrant may face a $25 per day charge until the vehicle is repaired or removed.
+If a vehicle is determined to not be in operational condition, the registrant needs to have the vehicle removed.
 Residents may work with the Director of Residence Life to establish a plan of action with deadlines for repairs to be made to avoid unnecessary fines.

 Abandoned Vehicles